avstudiojw/avstudio/features-zoom.md

 ### Toast Notifications in vibrant colors with quick actions
 - when AVStudio has no co-host privilages
-- when someone entered the waiting room, QUICK ACTION: admit
+- when someone entered the waiting room, QUICK ACTION-> admit
 - active speaker changed
-- spotlighted users changed, QUICK ACTION: spotlight off
+- spotlighted users changed, QUICK ACTION-> spotlight off
 - when chat message has arrived
-- when some user is unmuted, QUICK ACTION: mute / mute all
+- when some user is unmuted, QUICK ACTION-> mute / mute all
-- when some user raised hand, QUICK ACTION:
+- when some user raised hand, QUICK ACTION-> lower hand

 ### Participants Pane
 - search for participants